Fantomas42/django-blog-zinnia/README.rst

 Django Blog Zinnia
 ==================

-Simple yet powerful application for managing a blog within your Django Web site.
+Simple yet powerful and really extendable application for managing a blog within your Django Web site.

 Zinnia has been made for publishing Weblog entries and designed to do it well.